-There are currently 2.4 million Banc of California shares held short by investors – that's known as Banc of California's "short interest".
-This figure is 25% up from 1.9 million last month.
+There are currently 2.2 million Banc of California shares held short by investors – that's known as Banc of California's "short interest".
+This figure is 6.2% down from 2.4 million last month.

 There are a few different ways that this level of interest in shorting Banc of California shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Banc of California.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against Banc of California.

 Find out more about how you can short Banc of California stock.